Home > About DRBC > Staff > Kristen Bowman Kavanagh, P.E.

 Click for larger image.

-Prior to assuming the duties of Deputy Executive Director in 2019, Kavanagh served as President and Principal Engineer at Flow Science Incorporated, where she led business operations and development.
-She also held significant technical roles in hydrodynamic and water quality modeling studies of lakes and reservoirs, rivers and coastal ocean areas for use in adaptive management plans, spill response plans and long-term planning and operations.
+Prior to joining the Commission in 2019, she served as President and Principal Engineer at Flow Science Incorporated, where she led business operations and development.
+Kristen also held significant technical roles in hydrodynamic and water quality modeling studies of lakes and reservoirs, rivers and coastal ocean areas for use in adaptive management plans, spill response plans and long-term planning and operations.

-Throughout Kavanagh's 30 years of leadership in water resource management and engineering, she has worked with a broad array of public agencies as well as diverse stakeholders representing watershed organizations, water users, industrial, construction and engineering companies, water and wastewater utilities and academic and research institutions.
+Throughout her 30 years of leadership in water resource management and engineering, Kristen has worked with a broad array of public agencies as well as diverse stakeholders representing watershed organizations, water users, industrial, construction and engineering companies, water and wastewater utilities and academic and research institutions.

 She is the current Interstates Representative on the board of directors of the Association of Clean Water Administrators, a Past-Chair of the Southeast District Pennsylvania American Water Works Association and a former President of the Philadelphia Chapter of the American Society of Civil Engineers.